GabrielDSousa/php_beginners/README.md

    - Clone this repository to your local filesystem.
    - Press <kbd>F1</kbd> and select the **Dev Containers: Open Folder in Container...** command.
    - Select the cloned copy of this folder, wait for the container to start, and try things out!
+   - To access through web go to terminal of the container and type `php -S 0.0.0.0:8000` and then go to browser and type `localhost:8000`.
+   - To use database go to terminal and start mysql by typing `mysql.server start` and now you can connect through `localhost:3306` using your preferable client.

 ## Contribution